smrini/QMK-20keyPad/20keypad/v1/readme.md

 ## Hardware Supported:

 You can use the RP2040zero or any other microcontroller from the same series (RP2040).
-You cant use a PCB, because the space is a bit tight, So you will have to hand wire everything.
+You can't use a PCB, because the space is a bit tight, So you will have to hand-wire everything.

 ## Hardware Availability: